Hear how Mimaki’s TS55 technology supports current textile printing industry trends

 The dramatic transformation of the textile production industry that followed the boom of digital textile printing as well as advances in dye-sublimation technology, has opened up new, profitable market segments and application opportunities.
 In particular, fast fashion, sportswear and home décor have seen significant growth as well as visual and promotional communications.
 Soft signage for buildings and shop window displays, retail environments and other points of sale have presented a great opportunity for textile printers and print service providers operating in the large format sector.

 So what do our textile printing experts and customers think?
-We asked Marco Vanzini, Sales Director at Mimaki Bompan Textile, and Christian Giardi, owner of personalized textile business, Personal World 38 srl (and a Mimaki TS55-1800 printer), what they think about the technology behind these industry trends.
+We asked Marco Vanzini, Sales Director at Mimaki Bompan Textile, as well as Mimaki TS55-1800 users, Christian Giardi, owner of personalized textile business, Personal World 38 srl (and a Mimaki TS55-1800 printer) and Matteo Alberti, owner at Immagine Srl, what they think about the technology behind these industry trends.

 Why do you think dye-sublimation printing is emerging as a key technology for the textile printing industry?

 Marco Vanzini: Dye-sublimation printing technology is ideal to address many of the current needs and trends in the textile printing industry.
 Not only does the technology offer extreme versatility, but it also enables its users to achieve diverse, tailored, on-demand applications, in variable quantities.
 Offering top quality, dye-sublimation printing technology allows realistic prints, with photographic definition and vivid, bright colours, to be printed onto fabrics such as polyester, microfibre and elastane, which are currently in high demand.